 JUNE 1966 TO JANUARY 1968

 OK.
 That's the basics.
-But, like I said, I remember so very little after 50 years.
+But, like I said, I remember so very little after more than 55 years.
 Home base for the 1st Aviation Battalion was Phu Loi where I flew on slicks.
 However, during my last 6 or 7 months in Vietnam I was flying the commanding generals of the 1st Infantry Division, and so I had to set up home at Lai Khe, the home base of the division.
 I flew as gunner a short time for MG William DePuy and about 6 or 7 months (or longer?) with MG John H. Hay, Jr. Our radio call sign was "LONGHORN-77" (pronounced: "Longhorn seven seven").

 Other than that, and major operations, fire-fights and a few other facts and memories, I have forgotten a lot- like names of crew chiefs, pilots, any "donut dollies" I knew, and the location of my favorite bar where I "hung out" with "Suzie", etc. (actually, I remember Suzie at the La Pagoda bar in Phu Loi very well).
 If there is anybody out there who served with the 1st Aviation Battalion or was stationed at Lai Khe- especially during 1966 and 1967, please email me and fill me in with additional facts and details.